-Project Name Description SFHA - San Francisco Housing Authority The most recent needs assessment of the SFHA portfolio was conducted in 2009 and determined needs of \$269 million, including sites already converted and those slated for conversion.
-The needs of the post-conversion portfolio are likely to exceed the \$3 million annual pot expected to be available through HUD.
+SFHA - San Francisco Housing Authority

+The most recent needs assessment of the SFHA portfolio was conducted in 2009 and determined a need of \$269 million.
+This includes sites already converted and those slated for conversion.
+The needs of the postconversion portfolio are likely to exceed the \$3 million annual pot expected to be available through HUD.
 Funding for maintenance, including annual federal operating subsidies, have been and are expected to continue to be inadequate, making deterioration of these units a continual challenge.